Hunter Education Requirements

 Classes will often spend two hours or more outdoors, please dress accordingly.

 NOTE: Individuals with a disability who are in need of special services should contact the Department at least 24 hours prior to the meeting.
 The contact information for each region can be found at the bottom of this page.

-If you are a first time applicant for tags in Nevada and are born after January 1, 1960, you need to pre-register your hunter safety card with Wildlife Administrative Services to satisfy the hunter safety requirement.
-Pre-register your hunter safety card at least one week prior to purchasing your hunting license online.
-This will allow sufficient time for Wildlife Administrative Services to process your request and determine if you have satisfied Nevada's hunter education requirement
+If you are a first time applicant for tags in Nevada and are born after January 1, 1960, you need to register your hunter safety card by adding it to your sportsman account to satisfy the hunter safety requirement.

 www.hunter-ed.com www.huntercourse.com Edible Portions Guide

 Still Have Questions?

 Contact NDOW's hunter education coordinator in your region.